-In 2019 the new National Planning Policy Framework was published.
-This is read alongside the National Planning Practice Guidance (NPPG).
-The determination of planning applications is made mindful of Central Government advice and the Local Plan for the area.
+6.1 National Planning Policy Framework and National Planning Practice Guidance applications is made mindful of Central Government advice and the Local Plan for the area.
 It is recognised that Local Planning Authorities must determine applications in accordance with the statutory Development Plan, unless material considerations indicate otherwise, and that the planning system does not exist to protect the private interests of one person against another.
 The NPPF is clear that "existing policies should not be considered out-of-date simply because they were adopted or made prior to the publication of this Framework.
 Due weight should be given to them, according to their degree of consistency with this Framework".